surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/ForEach-Object.md

 - **Parallel running script block**.
 Beginning with PowerShell 7.0, a third parameter set is available that runs each script block in parallel.
 The **ThrottleLimit** parameter limits the number of parallel scripts running at a time.
 As before, use the `$_` variable to represent the current input object in the script block.
-Use the `$using:` keyword to pass variable references to the running script.
+Use the `Using:` scope modifier to pass variable references to the running script.

   In PowerShell 7, a new runspace is created for each loop iteration to ensure maximum isolation.
   This can be a large performance and resource hit if the work you are doing is small compared to